iipc/training/README.md

 # Resources Included

 This course contains 8 sessions in total, with session 3 broken into sub-sections due to length.
 For each session there are presentation slides, accompanied by complete speaker notes.
 Most of the sessions include discussion questions to encourage attendee interaction, and two sessions also include group work exercises (sessions 5 and 8) for which guidance notes and worksheets are available as appropriate.
-A complete listing of the training sessions is included in the table below.
+[LINKS TO MODULE PAGES]

 # Customizing the Training